Women’s Health: A Guide For Your 20s Thru 50s and Beyond

 No matter your age, certain procedures are encouraged to promote a long and healthy life.
 Read on to learn what specific things the Salt Lake Regional Medical Center recommends now, and in the future:

 As most women of this age are sexually active, it’s a good idea to obtain regular or annual STI testing.
 Certain STIs, such as chlamydia, may go undetected for years and can result in infertility, among other issues.
 In many cases, STI testing is low-cost or even free, so yearly tests are a good idea for any 20-something woman who has had multiple sexual partners.

 Another concern at this age is family planning or birth control, including hormonal and nonhormonal contraception methods.
-Talk to your doctor about the brand and dosage of your birth control to find the best kind for you.
+Talk to your doctor or PCP about the brand and dosage of your birth control to find the best kind for you.

 Those experiencing pain, itchiness or burning urination could have a normal infection or an STI.
 Both forms of infection should be treated promptly by a health care professional.
 This includes fungal, yeast and urinary tract infections.

 Twenty-something women who are either pregnant or planning to become pregnant should also consult an OBGYN for anything from a yearly pelvic exam and Pap smear to pregnancy checkups and ultrasounds.
 Most women only require a Pap smear every three years.

 Women in their 30s:

 This particular age group can vary, as some women may just be starting to have children while others are finishing up the childbearing stage of life.
 Either way, 30-something women should receive regular yearly pelvic exams and Pap smear tests every 3-5 years to screen for cervical cancer and other abnormalities.